 In Germany, payroll and social taxes are regulated primarily by federal law as well as works councils, which act similarly to unions in other countries.
 Employers and employees share the burden of social responsibility.

-These regional differences in tax rates, along with various labor-related requirements and benefits, make payroll reporting and administration in Germany more complicated than in many other countries.
+Recent changes to tax requirements, including the solidarity tax and progressive tax brackets, make payroll reporting and administration in Germany more complicated than in other European countries.

 If you’re looking to administer accurate and compliant payroll in Germany, you’ll need a firm understanding of the local tax and employment regulations that govern payroll processing and reporting.

 The euro (EUR) is the official currency of Germany.

 Employees must be paid at least monthly and employers are required to provide a written pay slip upon payment.